Canner/vulcan-sql/packages/extension-driver-redshift/README.md

 - AWS_REDSHIFT_DATABASE
 - AWS_REDSHIFT_WORKGROUP_NAME

+To enable the test for `test/redshiftDataSource.spec.ts`:
+- remove `.skip` inside `test/redshiftDataSource.spec.ts` to enable the test.
+- remove `/* istanbul ignore file */` in the `test/redshiftDataSource.spec.ts`

 Local Testing Success Message:(Since the tests run in CI are disabled, so I paste the local testing result here!)

 ```bash